masta-g3/daily-forge/STRUCTURE.md

 - Tailwind CSS for styling
 - Lucide for icons
 - react-beautiful-dnd for drag and drop functionality
-  - Used for both task reordering and calendar entry movement

 ## 🔒 Security and Privacy